Architecture of Ottawa

 The architecture of Ottawa is most marked by the city's role as the national capital of Canada.
 This gives the city a number of monumental structures designed to represent the federal government and the nation.
-It also means that as a city dominated by government bureaucrats, much of its architecture tends to be formalistic and functional.
-However, the city is also marked by Romantic and Picturesque styles of architecture such as the Parliament Building's Gothic Revival architecture.
+As a historic city, the most significant architecture in the city centre tends to be Gothic Revival, Romantic and other Picturesque styles of architecture, with the Parliament Buildings, dating from the 1850s, being an example of Gothic Revival.
+Other buildings in the city follow formalistic and functional architectural styles.

 Ottawa has always had a mix of different architectural styles, varying considerably based on what era a building or neighbourhood was constructed in.
-While founded in the early nineteenth century, few buildings survive from that era and the vast majority of the city's structures date from the twentieth century.
+While founded in the early nineteenth century, few buildings outside of the Byward Market, Ottawa's old town, survive from that era and the vast majority of the city's structures date from the twentieth century.
 Much of the downtown was also greatly transformed in the 1960s and 1970s, and the swath of suburbs that surround the city also date from this period.

-The general stereotype of Ottawa architecture is that it is staid and unambitious.
-Urban design consultant Trevor Boddy said that "with the relative extremes of poverty and wealth removed here, along with the vital concentrations of immigrant cultures which denote most Canadian cities, Ottawa seemed to me to represent only the hollow norm, the vacant centre.".
-Ottawa Citizen architecture critic Rhys Phillips has echoed these concerns, saying that Ottawa "looks like some tired little Prairie town, which is suitable since 80% of the civil service grew up in Manitoba and Saskatchewan.
+Most of the city's remaining 19th century buildings are in the Byward Market, Parliament Hill, Sandy Hill, New Edinburgh, and to a lesser extent in Centretown.
+Areas such as the Byward Market and Parliament Hill allow the city to retain a certain European character despite the dominance of modern architecture.